Here’s a list of November Garden tasks that those of us living in the north should be completing before it gets too cold.

 Bring in all your tools

-The last November garden tasks is to take a tour of your yard and garden looking for miss-placed tools and other garden supplies.
-4 or 5 months of sever winter weather can really destroy garden tools.
+The last November garden tasks are to take a tour of your yard and garden looking for miss-placed tools and other garden supplies.
+4 or 5 months of severe winter weather can really destroy garden tools.